 The output of the Council's capital expenditure plans is reflected in prudential indicators, which are designed to assist Members to overview and confirm such plans.
-The indicators the three years 2019/20 to 2021/22 are attached at Appendix 1 and these must be referred to Full Council for approval in accordance with the regulations.
+The indicators for the three years 2020/21 to 2022/23 are attached at Appendix 1 and these must be referred to Full Council for approval in accordance with the regulations.

-Indicative indicators for 2022/23 and 2023/24 are also included in Appendix 1, to reflect the 5-year period of the Medium Term Financial Plan.
-The purpose of this is to ensure that longer term forecasts for capital expenditure and borrowing are fully considered and demonstrated to be prudent and affordable.
+Indicative indicators for 2023/24 and 2024/25 are also included in Appendix 1, to reflect the 5-year period of the Medium Term Financial Plan.
+The purpose of this is to ensure that longer term forecasts for capital expenditure and borrowing are fully considered, and that they can be demonstrated to be prudent and affordable.
 The inclusion of these indicators aligns with the Capital Programme and Capital Investment Strategy elsewhere on this agenda.